-A survey found that, out of 4,000 respondents 69% experienced low mood and anxiety, with 81% getting less sleep, and 73% had flushes.
+A survey 10 found that, out of 4,000 respondents 69% experienced low mood and anxiety, with 84% getting less sleep, and 73% had brain fog.
 This lack of sleep can be linked to poor concentration leading to late hazard identification, and slow reactions.

-Brain fog could set in and it can become difficult to focus, which results in poor judgement, and difficulty making even straightforward decisions leading to hesitancy at junctions, near misses, and panic setting in.
+Brain fog 11 could set in and it can become difficult to focus, which results in poor judgement, and difficulty making even straightforward decisions leading to hesitancy at junctions, near misses, and panic setting in.
 Driving actions, normally embedded, are suddenly absent such as questioning which way to drive around a roundabout or giving way from which direction.
-Memory can become clouded and even the most straightforward action is a mammoth task such as remembering where the vehicle is parked.
+Memory can become clouded and even the most straightforward action is a mammoth task like even remembering where the vehicle is parked.